Why does metabolic syndrome occur?

 What groups are most likely to have metabolic syndrome?

 Metabolic syndrome has become increasingly common in the United States.
-It's estimated that about 70 million adults in the United States have it.
 Several factors increase the likelihood of acquiring metabolic syndrome:

-Obesity and insulin resistance are two potential and important causes of metabolic syndrome.
+Obesity is an important potential cause of metabolic syndrome.
 Excessive fat in and around the abdomen is most strongly associated with metabolic syndrome.
 However, the reasons abdominal obesity and metabolic syndrome seem to be linked are complex and not fully understood.

 - Insulin resistance

 Metabolic syndrome is closely associated with a generalized metabolic disorder called insulin resistance, in which the body can't use insulin efficiently.
 Some people are genetically predisposed to insulin resistance.

 - Race and gender